DataDog/datadog-trace-agent/README.md

 ## Run on OSX

-The Trace Agent isn't part of the OSX Datadog Agent yet.
-You have to run it manually on its side.
+The APM agent (aka Trace Agent) isn't part of the OSX Datadog Agent yet, it needs to be run manually on the side.

 - Have the [OSX Datadog Agent](https://app.datadoghq.com/account/settings#agent/mac).
 - Download the [latest OSX Trace Agent release](https://github.com/DataDog/datadog-trace-agent/releases).